carloscastellanos/teaching/STAR701/mini-project/mini-project.md

 - What if a vase could be made so that is crumbles, collapses or decomposes over time (days, weeks)?
 What if you document that process?

+- What if I challenge the assumption that a drawing can be "finished".
+Can I make a living, evolving drawing?

-- What if I reimagine the clock so that it displays some alternative representation of time (e.g. [sidereal](https://en.wikipedia.org/wiki/Sidereal_time) or [ultradian](https://en.wikipedia.org/wiki/Ultradian_rhythm) time)?
+- What if I reimagine what a clock is?
+Can it display some alternative representation of time (e.g. [sidereal](https://en.wikipedia.org/wiki/Sidereal_time) or [ultradian](https://en.wikipedia.org/wiki/Ultradian_rhythm) time)?

 - What if a machine learning model interpreted my movements not as commands, but as suggestions for a poem?